How Much Should You Spend on Ads? Three Ways to Forecast Ad Spend

 In a perfect world, there’d be a 1-to-1 relationship between ad spend and growth.
 You could spend twice as much on advertising and expect to generate twice as much ARR.
 If only forecasting ad spend were so easy.

-There’s no magic answer for how much you should spend on ads.
+The truth is, there’s no magic answer for how much you should spend on ads.
 But you can take three different approaches to the budgeting process, depending on what makes sense for your business goals and financial positioning

 Table of Contents